Our telephone line is transferred to remote working, but please contact us via email in the first instance: email@example.com .

-Like many design practices we are able to keep working smoothly from home and we are entirely set up remotely, with all systems fully operational.
+Like many design practices we have been able to keep working smoothly from home and we are entirely set up remotely, with all systems fully operational.

-We remain equally focussed on trying to provide continuing work to the many collaborators with whom we have worked for over a decade; from CGI production, graphic designers, writers, landscape architects, engineers and many skilled craftsmen and makers, and others.
-Keeping this part of the economy warm is a crucial part of our role, and of our clients, now.
+At the start of the crisis, I said that I was going to focus on trying to provide continuing work to the many collaborators with whom we have worked for over a decade; from CGI production, graphic designers, writers, landscape architects, engineers to many skilled craftsmen and makers, and others.
+I’m glad to say that we’ve been able to do so.
+Keeping these part of the economy alive makes our own small contribution to the recovery.